expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 ### Next.js projects with Expo

-- Just a web project

-If you want to use Expo components in your web-only projects
+If you want to use Expo components in your web-only project.

 <details><summary>Instructions</summary>
 <p>

-- Bootstrap your project with `Next.js` - `npx create-next-app`
+- Bootstrap your project with Next.js - `npx create-next-app`
 - Install - `yarn add react-native-web @expo/next-adapter && yarn add -D babel-preset-expo`
 - Follow the shared steps